believer/willcodefor.beer/posts/migrating-from-jest-to-vitest.md

 ## Coverage

 We have a script that automatically updates our coverage thresholds.
-If a <abbr title="Pull request">PR</abbr> falls below the thresholds, we can fail the tests in <abbr title="Continuous Integration">CI</abbr>.
+If a <dfn><abbr title="Pull request">PR</abbr></dfn> falls below the thresholds, we can fail the tests in <dfn><abbr title="Continuous Integration">CI</abbr></dfn>.
 Vitest uses [c8](https://github.com/bcoe/c8) to create coverage statistics, but currently `c8` doesn't support Vue files, which means that our stats were way off.
 This is our only stopper in merging the new tests, but there's a [PR that fixes this](https://github.com/bcoe/c8/pull/357) which we hope will be merged soon.

 ## Examples